-We decided to stay two nights in Cape May, so instead of leaving the dock this morning, we had the chance to sleep in and have an “off” day.
-We did some boat cleaning and organizing, and started to plan our travel north from Cape May to New York City and beyond.
+We decided to stay two nights at Utch’s Marina in Cape May, so instead of leaving the dock this morning we had the chance to sleep in and have an “off” day.
+We did some boat cleaning and organizing and planned our travels north from Cape May to New York City and beyond.

 Our looper friends Jim and Marilyn arrived today.
-We arranged a ride to dinner in town in the Cape May Free Ride electric car.
-(Advertisers cover all costs, so passengers only need to tip the driver.)
+We met them on the Mississippi River early in our Great Loop adventure.
+We took the Cape May Free Ride electric car for a ride into town for dinner.
+(Because local advertisers cover all costs, the only cost is a tip for the driver.)

 Rhonda shopped for some provisions at the local ACME supermarket.
 Remember Wiley Coyote and the Road Runner?
 (FYI, Rhonda could not find Acme rockets or artificial rocks – “Have fun!
 Be popular!
 BE A ROCK!)

-Cape May boasts many beautiful Victorian homes built in the late 1800s as summer homes for wealthy families.
+Cape May boasts many beautiful Victorian homes built in the late 1800s as summer homes for wealthy East Coast families.
 Many were later converted into apartments and B&Bs.
 Our driver told us that over the past year many of those B&Bs have been purchased for very high prices and restored as homes for wealthy families.
-A cycle.
+Past is prologue.

-It’s a peaceful evening in the marina as we prepare for tomorrow’s trip to Atlantic City.
+It’s a peaceful evening in the marina as we prepare for tomorrow’s trip offshore in the Atlantic Ocean to Atlantic City.